Shambaa people: Early history

+Shambaa Kingdom

+Kilindi era

 The WaSambaa were ruled by the Kilindi dynasty from the mid-18th century to the end of the 19th century.
-The founder of the dynasty was Mbegha, and his son Bughe established the hilltop capital at Vuga.
+The founder of the dynasty was Mbegha, who was from Ngulu and his son Bughe established the hilltop capital at Vuga in the Usambaras.
 The kingdom reached its greatest extent under Kimweri ye Nyumbai.
 After he died in 1862 a civil war broke out over the succession, fueled by competition for the new wealth that the caravan trade in the Pangani valley had brought to the region.

+The Kilindi originally arrived in the Usambara, which was in disarray due to the start of recent Masai raids and the inflow of a sizable number of immigrants from a foreign culture.
+The Kilindi, a group of royal people, arrived in this environment.